gja/blog/eight_simple_rules_for_maintainable_javascript.md

 You can use [] like a poor man's send:
 <script src="https://gist.github.com/3023040.js?file=6send.js"></script>

-You can also us [] to define dynamic methods:
+You can also use [] to define dynamic methods:
 <script src="https://gist.github.com/3023040.js?file=6define.js"></script>